Photo from Canva

 Families with children have an instant cache of potential new friends.
 The chances to meet other families are endless.
 After registering, the school usually spreads your contact information to PTA groups, military family committees, and welcome clubs.
 The opportunity to jump in and participate in playgroups or back-to-school nights will quickly produce a few new phone numbers to text later.
 You probably will need a new local emergency number for the kids’ school registration, right?

 As the school year progresses, volunteer opportunities open and lead to future friendships.
-Volunteering is particularly helpful in your child’s classroom because you will learn about their classmates and parents, which helps foster play dates and other get-togethers.
+Volunteering in your child’s classroom can be particularly helpful as you’ll learn about their classmates and parents, which helps foster play dates and other get-togethers.

 6) Make Connections in Your Community

-If the school angle isn’t for you, there are many more ways to get out and meet people, so seek out the activities that make you happy.
-Find a gym or look for a running, walking group, or a child-friendly stroller class.
+If the school angle isn’t for you, there are many more ways to get out and meet people after a military move, so seek out the activities that make you happy.
+Find a gym or look for a running or walking group or a child-friendly stroller class.

-Military family support organization, Blue Star Families, launched Blue Star Neighborhoods to connect families where they live.
+Blue Star Families, a military family support organization, launched Blue Star Neighborhoods to connect families where they live.
 Check out their meet ups!

 Many local churches offer yoga or other exercise classes for nominal fees or without charge.
 While practicing your down dogs, look into which types of groups the church provides.
 You’ll usually find a choir, Bible study, and women’s and men’s groups.
 Plus, many local clubs, like crafting or writing groups, often rent church space for their meetings.